-This is a quick and easy kibble gravy that is done with a can of your dog's ground food (a.k.a. loaf).
+This is an easy to make kibble gravy that is done with a can of ground dog food (aka loaf).
+Works as a flavor enhancer.

 Some notes before beginning:

-• Since this recipe uses canned dog food this prevents potential issues with using stock, namely the toxicity of onion and garlic.
-But as always, talk to your veterinarian if you have any concerns before proceeding.
+- Since this recipe uses canned dog food this prevents potential issues with using stock, namely the toxicity of onion and garlic.

 Enjoy!
 If you have any feedback, contact information is in the footer.